 - Fully extend ribbons

-- Use a 3-finger grip to pull ribbons to respective sides with red one out to the dominant side, the white ribbon to the sub-dominant side.
+- Use a 3-finger grip to pull ribbons to respective sides, with the red one out to the dominant side, and the white ribbon to the sub-dominant side.

 - Open and close flaps

-- Cross white ribbon over to the dominant side.
-Cross red ribbon over to the sub-dominant side.
+- Cross the white ribbon over to the dominant side.
+Cross the red ribbon over to the sub-dominant side.

 - Point out the parallel position of the ribbons in the center of the frame